 We became friends through our blogs.
 I just watched this cute portrait of Marie-Julie Gagnon, my sister from Quebec, who has just been posted on Canoe.ca.
-I love it! ! !
-To the question: "Why blog?
-She replies as I could have done it myself.
-I find myself so, so, in his words!
+I love it.
+To the question: "Why blog? "she answers as I could have done it myself.
+I find myself so, so much, in her words!

 These images were shot in the streets of Chinatown in Montreal, if I'm not mistaken ...
 (And I'm tired of discovering, after the fact, that she extracted video almost the same images than me to talk about it on his own blog.)

-It is this same euphoria, this same insatiable need to share our discoveries and our emotions, when we are elsewhere, which brought us closer at the beginning.
-We agree on this: every trip generates a salutary, inspiring, fertile shock.
-Shock of cultures, habits, sensations ...
+It is this same euphoria, this same insatiable need to share our discoveries and emotions, when we are elsewhere, that brought us together in the beginning.
+We agree on this: every journey generates a salutary, inspiring, fruitful shock.
+Shock of cultures, habits, sensations...
 Shock more or less destabilizing, but which always stimulates the senses and the spirit.
-And it gives us the same, I think, the exhilarating sensation of living stronger, more intensely.
+And it also gives us, I believe, the exhilarating sensation of living stronger, more intensely.

-This is the kind of thinking that we exchanged via screens at the beginning.
-Without knowing us.
-Yet with the disturbing feeling of having a twin sister on the other side of the Atlantic ...
-Not to mention our addiction identical to our small nomadic technological toys, to connect anywhere in the world!
+This is the kind of thinking we were exchanging through screens at the beginning.
+Without knowing each other.
+Yet with the troubling feeling of having an almost twin sister on the other side of the Atlantic...
+Not to mention our identical addiction to our little nomadic technological toys, to connect anywhere in the world!

 In real life

-The second time, it was in Rennes, where I live, last May.
-It was one of the staging cities of her "girls' trip to France" for Espadrilles and Champagne.
+The second time was in Rennes, where I live, last May.
+It was one of the stopover cities of her "girls' trip to France" for Espadrilles and Champagne.
 There, I was the one who inflicted a little paper, in the pages of Rennes Ouest-France…

-Here.
-I close this little parenthetical note "between two trips".
-I am running out of time these days to continue the story of my trip to Sulawesi.
-But patience ... the rest happens.
-I still have so much to tell!
+There you go.
+I'm closing this little "between trips" ticket.
+I don't have enough time these days to continue the story of my trip to Sulawesi.
+But patience... the rest is coming.
+I still have so much and so many things to tell!

-On the agenda of upcoming articles: an epic puncture in the rice paddies of Toraja Country, new underwater creatures in Lembeh and Bangka Island, the discovery of Singapore by night in the company of thib ', another blogger whose publications I am faithful to, and whom I ended up meeting, again ... in real life.
+Upcoming articles include an epic puncture in the rice fields of Toraja Country, new underwater creatures at Lembeh and Bangka Island, the discovery of Singapore... by night in the company of thib ', another blogger whose publications I am faithful to, and whom I ended up meeting, again ... in real life.